MGT395Y0 Special Topics: Business Modeling and Global Organizations

 Note: Rotman Commerce students may take this course and it will count as the equivalent of an RSM course towards their degree/program requirements.
 However, if Rotman Commerce students opt for CR/NCR, the course cannot count towards their program requirements, including the 8.0 RSM requirement.
 It would simply be an elective towards the 20.0 credit degree requirement

-- Focus in Leadership in Organizations: Requirement 2
+- Focus in Finance: Requirement 2

 - Focus in International Business (UofT Global Scholar): Requirement 2